 for you on your Windows system.

-Tip: One of the advantages of the newer Docker for Windows solution is that it uses native virtualization and does not require VirtualBox to run Docker.
+Tip: One of the advantages of the newer Docker Desktop for Windows solution is that it uses native virtualization and does not require VirtualBox to run Docker.

 To run Docker, your machine must have a 64-bit operating system running Windows 7 or higher.
 Additionally, you must make sure that virtualization is enabled on your machine.
 To verify your machine meets these requirements, do the following:

 Right click the windows message and choose System.